|Suicide will not end our life.|

 These studies and others show that suicide only results in a person feeling - after the suicide - that they short-circuited their intended learning within this lifetime.
 This results in serious feelings of regret after ending this lifetime prematurely.

-A world of learningOur tenure within the physical world and this physical body is related to learning.
-We are here to learn.
-We are here to learn about ourselves and learn how to love.
+A world of challenges - and learningOur tenure within the physical world and this physical body is about learning.
+We are in this world - in this body - to learn.
+We are here to grow.
+We are here to learn how to love again.
+We are here to learn how to care about others again.

 We are also here to be challenged.
-Whatever our weaknesses of consciousness might be, the people around us and the situations that are presented to us all present us with various challenges.
+Whatever our weaknesses of consciousness might be, the people around us and the situations presented to us all confront us with various challenges.

-When we bear through and meet these challenges we become better persons.
+When we bear through and meet these challenges we grow.
+We become better persons.
 Our consciousness becomes more aware and more caring.
 Even when we experience hardship.

 When we experience hardships in life we are facing challenges to our very nature.
-How do we deal with the hardship?
+How do we deal with these challenges?
 Do we melt?
-Or do we stand up to it and persevere?
+Do we run away from them?
+Or do we stand up to them and persevere?

-Either way, we are learning.
-Even if we melt before challenges, we learn our limitations, which expands our humility.
+Either way, we learn.
 But for those challenges that we persevere, our understanding grows.

 There are also lessons for a person facing a difficult situation who feels tempted to commit suicide.
-Just persevering through the hardship will lead to a growth of our consciousness.
+Just persevering through that hardship will grow our consciousness.

-Yes, the hardships and challenges we face in this lifetime might feel tough - but they are temporary.
+Yes, the hardships and challenges we face in this lifetime might feel tough and arbitrary.
+But they have meaning.
+They are also temporary.
 They will not last.
-Everything in the physical world is temporary, except the conscious souls who occupy these bodies.
+Everything in the physical dimension is temporary.
+The spirit-person who animates the body is eternal.